OpenMined/PySyft/ROADMAP.md

 - Upgrade Plan object
   - support two kinds of plans: "list of operations" style and JIT style.
   - ensure that "list of operations" style supports special functionality such as plans within plans and .send() functionality.

+  - extend Plans to facilitate hooking at a specific "level" in the class abstraction hierarchy.
+Or it could simply be the "lowest" level by default.

 - Finish PromiseTensor object